A LEGENDARY TRAIL RUNNING MOUNTAIN JOURNEY

 — Expert local guides and Wild Explorers staff companion at all times

-— Masterclasses with Francois on pacing, nutrition, altitude, and race strategy
+— Masterclasses with Hayden on pacing, nutrition, altitude, and race strategy

 — All entrance and activity fees for a seamless, worry-free experience